openxpki/openxpki-config/README.md

 Global system configuration, such as path to binaries and database.
 Should do as is on most systems, minimal action: configure your database.

+### Note on mysql

+In case you are using mysql (not mariadb) you must deactivate the "revocation_id" feature in realm.tpl/nice.yaml.

 ## realm configuration (config.d/realm/)

 A single OpenXPKI instance can be used to run more than one logical certification authority - we call this a "realm".
 A fully working config can be found in realm.tpl, to setup a working CA either make a copy of this directory or just create a symlink to it from inside the `realm` directory and put the name of the realm in the file system/realms.yaml.

 A demo realm named "democa" is part of the repository.
 It is recommended to not use this for a production system.